 The combination of water and electricity scare away boaters, but don't be afraid.
 A multi-meter can help diagnose electrical problems fast and painless.
 Track down that short or dead wire with ease.

 Read up on the proper voltage for your boat.
 Since most boats use the same voltage for all appliances, it will be easy to isolate the problem.

 13. Wire Stripper

-Once the problem is tracked down, quality wire strippers (Available on Amazon) will do you good to have.
-Since precision is important in electrical, it’s best to invest in a better quality pair to give you neat strips.
-Look for that’s water resistant with multiple wire diameters to last a lifetime.
+Once the problem is tracked down, quality wire strippers will do you good to have.
+Since precision is important in electrical, it's best to invest in a better quality pair to give you neat strips.
+Look for what's water resistant with multiple wire diameters to last a lifetime.